On & Off Campus

 As Bates’s chief financial officer, Fackler will provide strategic leadership for the College’s financial and administrative systems; he also will exercise fiscal and budgetary oversight over all areas of the College.

-Fackler’s direct management responsibilities will include the personnel office, physical plant, the controller’s office, dining services, and the College store.
+Fackler’s direct management responsibilities will include the personnel office, Facility Services, the controller’s office, dining services, and the College store.

 His fiscal responsibilities include oversight of the College’s annual budgeting process, management of financial operations, and custody and control of the College’s assets in conjunction with the Investment Committee of the Board of Trustees.